spotify/spotify-js-challenge/README.md

 1. Work locally in a custom branch `git checkout -b my-solutions`

 2. When you are ready with the code, you have several options:
-   * Option 1: Send us the code via e-mail
+   * Option 1: Send us the code via e-mail: lxjs2013@spotify.com
      * First generate a patch: `git diff --no-prefix master > solution.patch`
      * Send the generated patch to
      * Use the subject **[Challenge]**